Our Team

 Diana is passionate about working with athletes from all different sporting codes and has enjoyed being the lead sports physiotherapist for a variety of teams; most recently working alongside the NZ Men’s and Women’s volleyball team.
 She has had a wide range of sporting exposure working with ice hockey, netball, football, and Brazilian Jiujitsu athletes.
 In addition, Diana speaks fluent Mandarin, removing any communication barriers for Chinese patients requiring physiotherapy consultations.

-Diana loves playing social volleyball, singing Karaoke and spending time with her dog Bailey and 1 year old daughter Isla.
+Diana enjoys her own bouldering, Jiu Jitsu, and fitnss training, singing Karaoke and spending time with her husband, 2 beautiful daughters, and dog Bailey.
 She is a proud Cantabrian and avid Crusader’s supporter.

 Sophie Coutts